bazdesh/Photoshop-Film-Grain-Actions/README.md

 I did not include every scaling option for all grain generators, only for the main Negative Film Grain action.
 The rest can be adapted manually if needed.

 I recommend sticking to the 125 percent to 250 percent options.
 For finer grain, use 250 percent.
 For rougher grain, use 125 percent.
 The 320 percent and 400 percent options are generally too slow for practical use, but they can be useful for low resolution images.
-For example, using 400 percent without downscaling can fake a surprising amount of perceived resolution through grain structure alone.
+Also, using the 200 to 400 percent upscale options without downscaling can fake a surprising amount of perceived resolution through grain structure alone.

-As a general guideline, aim for roughly 100 megapixels.
-For example, with a 24 megapixel source image, a 200 percent upscale results in approximately 96 megapixels.
+As a general guideline, aim for roughly 100 megapixels after upscaling.
+For example, with a 24 megapixel source image, a 200-250 percent upscale works the best.

 ---

 ## Performance

 Working at high resolution is computationally expensive.
 On a system equipped with an RTX 4080, the Negative Film Grain action takes approximately 20 seconds to complete using a 24 MP file upscaled to 96 MP.
-On a laptop with AMD integrated graphics, the same files can take up to two minutes.
+On a laptop with AMD integrated graphics, the same files can take up to 2 minutes.

 Slower hardware will take longer, and larger images will put additional strain on system memory.
 Photoshop may appear to hang during processing.
 Be patient.
 If it crashes, use a smaller upscale percentage or downscale the image beforehand.